 Barnstaple divorce solicitor, Paul Jordan, explains what is involved when you get divorced

-Starting with the basics, divorce is the legal process which ends a marriage, replaces your marriage certificate with a Decree Absolute.
+Starting with the basics, divorce is the legal process which ends a marriage, replacing your marriage certificate with a Decree Absolute.

 The legal process is started by the issue of a divorce Petition at your nearest regional processing centre.

 Do I need a solicitor to get a divorce?